Datasance/docs.datasance.com/ioFog_3.0/iofogctl/connect-disconnect.md

 Instead of deploying our own ECN, we can connect to an existing one.

 Note that we must always specify an empty or non-existent namespace when we use the connect command.
 This is because each cluster should be in its own namespace.
-Don't forget that not specifying the namespace means iofogctl will use the `default` namespace.
+Don't forget that not specifying the namespace means potctl will use the `default` namespace.

 ```bash
 echo "---